MarkusH/blog/content/Development/2014-08-10__en__using-elasicsearch-as-relational-data-storage.rst

 ==============================================
-Using Elasticsearch as relational data storage
+Using Elasticsearch as Relational Data Storage
 ==============================================

 :tags: AngularJS, Elasticsearch
-:author: Alexander Grießer, Markus Holtermann
+:authors: Alexander Grießer, Markus Holtermann
 :status: draft

-This lenghty blog post is about a university project Alex, a fellow student at my university, and I have been developing in the last weeks.
-We are both quite experienced software developers focussing on application or web development.
+This lenghty blog post is about a university project Alex, a fellow student at my university, and I have been developing over the last months as part of our Master studies.
+We are both quite experienced software developers focussing on application and web development.
 As part of a university project we had absolutely no requirements on a coding language or styling.
 As the only requirement was being a web site and we both knew absolutely nothing about on how to create single page applications, we looked around and eventually chose `AngularJS`_.

 We didn't start from scratch, though.
 There was a prototype from last semester from another team we used for inspiration.
 The only *problem* with the project